An official website of the United States government

-Mission We envision, design, train, educate and inspire a premier military medical force for decisive action in support of our Nation.
+We envision, design, train, educate and inspire the world`s premier military medical force to enable readiness and strengthen America`s Army.

 Envision means looking at what the Army`s medical force should look like and what it should be able to accomplish given the missions it can be expected to receive.